 There are a lot of good sides where social media is concerned but when trying to get somebody out of your head, it doesn’t help.

 You catch yourself scrolling down their Facebook Timeline and using your detective skills to find out where they are, what they are up to or if they have fallen for someone else.

-I know that you have a need to know more about him now that he’s gone from your life and that this is the only way to do it but please force yourself to take this step because it will help you in the long run.
+If he’s your ex, I understand that you have a need to know more about him now that he’s gone from your life.
+You probably think that this is the only way to do it but please force yourself to take this step because it will help you in the long run.

 Live your life